ulthiel/NetatmoInflux/Readme.md

 ## Quick start
 The following is a short guide for using WeatherStats to manage and analyze Netatmo data.
-You can find more detailed information below.
+The statistic example are general features, not depending on Netatmo.
+You can find more detailed information [in the next section](#details).

 First, create an empty database with the program ```CreateEmptyDB```.
 Add your Netatmo account using ```AddNetatmo``` and follow the on-screen instructions for obtaining a client secret.
 You can add as many accounts as you like.
 Now, run ```UpdateNetatmo```.
 This automatically adds all available sensors and modules to the database and also downloads all available data which is then inserted into the SQLite database ```Weather.db```.
 The initial download may take a while (roughly 30 minutes for 2 years of data).
 If you run this program again later, only new data will be added and this is much quicker of course.
 In this way you can always keep an up-to-date database.
 If you get an HTTP error while updating, you either misspelled your account credentials or it's a timeout by the Netatmo servers—just try again at a later time.
 You can now compute statistics using the program ```Stats```.
 Running ```Stats --help``` lists the available options.
-The main feature is that you can define certain filters to analyze only specific time windows.
+The main feature is that you can define certain **filters** to analyze only specific time windows.
 Here are several examples which should make clear how it works:

-#### Example 1
+#### Example: Overall statistics
 ```
-./Stats.py --sensors==6
+./Stats.exe --sensors==6
 Sensor: 		6
   Module: 		2
   Measurand:	Temperature (°C)